 - LAB – Laboratory

-Instructional methods indicating out of class time, may not include days and times:
+Instructional methods indicating out of class time, which typically do not include days and times:

 - FLD – Field Experience